Information for Funeral Directors

 If the family mentions donation, acknowledge the donation comments with language such as: “Tissue and eye donation may be an opportunity for your family.
 I will contact LifeSource, the donation agency, who will call you to answer your questions.”

-- One tissue and eye donor can help as many as 75 recipients.
+- One tissue and eye donor can help more than 75 recipients.

 - Tissue grafts are returned to hospitals and clinics in our local communities.